MianWang123/Generative-Adversarial-Network/README.md

 ### Task and Model

 The task is to generate as similar images(fake images) as the given dataset(real images).
-The Generative Adversarial Network(GAN) and Least Square GAN are created here, to generate images for the UT Zappos50K Dataset.
+The Generative Adversarial Network(GAN) is created here, to generate images for the UT Zappos50K Dataset.

 ### Prerequisites